aakers24/THM/Paths/SOC1/SOC1.md

 #### Data Recovery

-* When a file is deleted, the filesystem removes the entry from the file table or it's equivalent.
+* When a file is deleted, the filesystem removes the entry from the file table or its equivalent.
 This means the data is still on the disk as long as it hasn't been overwritten or damaged.

 * A disk image or disk image file is a bitwise copy of a disk drive.